husseng96/01-connect4group1/README.md

- • 	Clone the repository(https://github.com/cis3296f22/01-connect4group1.git) to your Python IDE or PyCharm and then click “run” to run  your python file
+ - Clone the repository(https://github.com/cis3296f22/01-connect4group1.git) to your Python IDE or PyCharm and then click “run” to run  your python file

- • You will see the output on your Python IDE
+ - You will see the output on your Python IDE or Pycham.